Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 // my-extension.ts

-import { ExtensionAPI } from "@mariozechner/pi-coding-agent";
+import type { ExtensionAPI } from "@mariozechner/pi-coding-agent";

-export default function (api: ExtensionAPI) {
+export default function (pi: ExtensionAPI) {

 // Add a custom slash command